3 Ways to Increase the Likelihood of LMS Adoption

 - Anchor your new approaches in the company culture: Make digital learning a regular part of the way that you do business.
 Reference the courses in meetings, company newsletters, and workplace bulletin boards.
 Get management engaged in courses, as well, so that workers at every level see that these skill-enhancing practices are valuable to everyone in the company.

 Careful attention to your design, implementation and the reactions of your team members can result into a more successful and deeper LMS adoption.
 By staying conscious of what everyone in your organization wants and needs, you can increase your chances of them happily choosing to use the new system to increase their skills and your enterprise’s success.
-Adoption becomes easier with a fully integrated, cloud-based LMS, like WizIQ.
+Adoption becomes easier with a fully integrated, cloud-based LMS software, like WizIQ.